giovcandido/EletroMarana/README.md

 <!-- ACKNOWLEDGEMENTS -->
 ## Acknowledgements

-* "Maraninha", as you can see in logo image, is the mascot of the EletroMarana Store.
+* For the "Maraninha" who, as you can see in the logo image, is the mascot of the EletroMarana Store..